-If a candidate changes the office for which they are running, any previously submitted petitions are not valid for the new office.
+Note: For petitions collected for elections outside of the year of apportionment, if a candidate changes the office that they are running for, any previously submitted petitions are not valid for the new office.
 This includes changing seats, groups, or districts.

-Changing from County Commissioner, Seat 1 to County Commissioner, Seat 5 will invalidate all previously verified petitions.
+Changing from County Commissioner, Seat 1 to County Commissioner, Seat 5 in the year of apportionment will not invalidate all previously verified petitions.